zhourrr/nvim_configs/README.md

-# Vim and Neovim

-Configuration files for vim and neovim.
+# Configuration Files for Vim and Neovim.

 I know nothing about lua language, therefore I almost commented everything in the init.lua file.